clockworklabs/spacetime-docs/docs/sdks/typescript/index.md

 }
 ```

 Construct a `DbConnection` by calling `DbConnection.builder()` and chaining configuration methods, then calling `.build()`.
-You must at least specify `withUri`, to supply the URI of the SpacetimeDB to which you published your module, and `withModuleName`, to supply the human-readable SpacetimeDB domain name or the raw `Identity` which identifies the module.
+You must at least specify `withUri`, to supply the URI of the SpacetimeDB to which you published your module, and `withModuleName`, to supply the human-readable SpacetimeDB domain name or the raw `Identity` which identifies the database.

 | Name                                                  | Description                                                                          |
 |-------------------------------------------------------|--------------------------------------------------------------------------------------|